Guide for Witnesses appearing before Assembly Committees

 23. The room will be so arranged that the committee members and the committee clerk sit around one or more tables, with witnesses seated at a table facing them.
 Access for wheelchair users is available, and induction loops are installed in all committee rooms (setting T).
 Induction loops do not cover the public gallery in some of the committee rooms.
 Therefore, if you have hearing difficulties, you should contact the committee office if you intend to sit in the public gallery to listen to other evidence sessions – contact details can be found at paragraph 37.

 24. Members of the public will sit behind the witnesses under the guidance of doorkeepers who will ensure that good order is kept throughout.
 Notes may be taken, but no form of tape recording may be made, no photography is permitted and no refreshments may be consumed.
+The passing of notes or papers to members or witnesses during meetings is not permitted.
 A committee may make available, to the press and public, copies of any written evidence already submitted by the witnesses attending a committee meeting.
 Written evidence in an alternative format can be requested on the day of the evidence session and a copy will be forwarded by the committee office thereafter.
 Committee staff and advisers sit behind or to one side of the committee table.

 25. Assembly Hansard staff attend some meetings to record details of committee proceedings.
 They are seated at the table near the chairperson.